In this guide, you’ll learn how to:

 Find files fast with search

-At the top of the file panel, use the search bar to locate files instantly by name.
-As you type, Rocket filters results live - no need to hit enter.
+Use the search bar at the top of the file panel to locate files by name.
+Rocket filters results as you type—no need to press Enter.

-Success check: Matching files appear immediately as you type.
+Success check: Matching files appear instantly as you type.

 Edit and save any file